loomio/loomio-docs/en/src/user_manual/polls/proposals/index.md

 # Proposal templates

-Loomio offers proposal templates for Advice, Consent and Consensus decision making processes.
+Under **Proposals** you can select proposal templates for Advice, Consent and Consensus decision making processes.
+There are more templates under **Settings**.

 ![](proposal_templates.png)

 ## Using proposal templates with decision processes

-Here is a summary of the Loomio proposal templates you can use with common decision processes:
+Quick summary of Loomio proposal templates you can use with common decision processes.

 | **Decision process** | **Loomio proposal templates** |
 |---|---|